TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 BACKUP/RESTORE

-- IF IN the config GUI, the keystroke combination CMD-SHIFT-B will create a backup of your config...
+- When in the config GUI, the keystroke combination:
+          CMD-SHIFT-B will create a backup of your config...
           CMD-SHIFT-R will restore the last backup of your config...
           CMD-I       will display this readme/help guide...
           CMD-SHIFT-I will display some debugging information about the rows...
           CMD-SHIFT-L will display debugging information about the internal lastResultsTable (not for 'normal' users)...
+          CMD-SHIFT-W will display current warnings (same as clicking the warnings icon)...
+          CMD-SHIFT-G allows you to edit the pre-defined/used GroupID Filter(s)...
+Click +/- cell (on right) to add/del

 ROW NAME FORMATTING (OPTIONAL)